Erenimo3442/blackjack/README.md

 # blackjack

-This code runs a blackjack game.
+This code will run a blackjack game.